piggal123/projects/README.md

 girvan_newman one which divides them into communities). the user can also choose another excel file to receieve a graph for it as well, replacing the old one.

-**project NER**:

-the code iterates through files, searching for NER. the end result is an excel file with the file name, type of the NER and the text of the NER itself.